orbland/contracts/docs/src/src/Orb.sol/contract.Orb.md

 ### onlyCreatorControlled

 *Ensures that the Orb belongs to the contract itself or the creator.
-All setting-adjusting functions should use this modifier.
+Most setting-adjusting functions should use this modifier.
 It means that the Orb properties cannot be modified while it is held by the holder.*

 ```solidity